petebachant/petebachant.github.io/_posts/2023-07-22-when-and-why-classes.markdown

 which towed a vertical-axis turbine down a tow tank while collecting loads, torque, and wake flow data.

-For my
+For processing data from my
 [first experiment](https://github.com/UNH-CORE/RVAT-baseline),
 I wrote purely procedural code, since I was weening myself off of MATLAB at the time, which at that point didn't have any OOP capabilities, as far as I know.
-But for the [next](https://github.com/UNH-CORE/RVAT-Re-dep), I had this idea that I should be writing in OOP, because, I dunno, it was an option?
+But for the [next](https://github.com/UNH-CORE/RVAT-Re-dep), I had this idea that I should be writing in the OOP style, because, I dunno, it was an option?

 Anyway, I am going to do something that usually induces plenty of cringe